dorianps/LESYMAP/README.md

 ## Docker container
-You can get LESYMAP pre-installed in a docker container (along with RStudio), no need to install anything if you have Docker.
-We have built scripts for one-click start and stop of containers (Windows/Linux/Mac):
+If you use Docker, we have built a container with LESYMAP pre-installed (along with RStudio).
+We have also built scripts to start and stop the LESYMAP container easily (for Windows, Linux, Mac).
+See the instructions here and you should be good to go in minutes:
 https://github.com/dorianps/docker
-The list of current and past container builds is [here](https://hub.docker.com/r/dorianps/lesymap/tags)
+The history of the LESYMAP container builds is in [DockerHub](https://hub.docker.com/r/dorianps/lesymap/tags)

 *****
 ## Test the installation